Move to Italy and Enjoy La Dolce Vita (the Sweet Life)

 If you’re planning a move to Italy, there are some bureaucratic issues you’ll have to take care of first.
 Citizens of the U.S. and Canada do not need a visa to enter Italy for up to 90 days if the purpose of their trip is tourism- or business-related.
 Italy has a multitude of visas; the most common ones are for business, family reunion, independent work, religious reasons, study, tourism, and transit.

-If you’re planning on staying longer than 90 days, but aren’t yet sure about permanent residency, you’ll need a Schengen.
-If you are moving to Italy and can afford to live there without working, you may want to apply for an elective residency visa.
+If you’re planning on staying longer than 90 days, but aren’t yet sure about permanent residence, you’ll need a Schengen.
+If you are moving to Italy and can afford to live there without working, you may want to apply for an elective residence visa.
 This type of visa is generally used by foreigners who are retired and can collect income from a retirement or pension plan.
 The family visa is applicable when the whole family is moving or returning together and staying in Italy longer than three months.
 Besides the usual documents, you will need proof of the familial relations.

 Italian Customs Duty